davemachado/public-api/README.md

 This service supports [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) and requires no authentication to use.
 All responses are sent over HTTPS as well.

-Please note that this service is still in beta, so some aspects are subject to change (base URL, documentation, etc).

 If you would like to leave feedback or request a feature, please [open an issue](https://github.com/davemachado/public-api/issues).
 If you would like to contribute, feel free to [open a pull request](https://github.com/davemachado/public-api/pulls).

 ## Github Project